-Burrell comes to The Plains after spending the previous 23 years as head coach at his alma mater, the University of Houston, where he led the program to 41 conference championships and coached over 150 All-Americans.
+Auburn head coach Leroy Burrell came to The Plains in June 2022 after spending the previous 23 years as head coach at his alma mater, the University of Houston, where he led the program to 41 conference championships and coached over 150 All-Americans.
+A former world-record holder in the 100-meter dash and a former student-athlete at Houston, Burrell has established himself as one of the nation’s premier coaches.

-He was named C-USA Coach of the Year 23 times and American Athletic Conference Coaching Staff of the Year 11 times.
 In recognition of his outstanding career as a world-class sprinter and collegiate coach, Burrell was inducted into the Philadelphia Sports Hall of Fame in 2008 and the Southwest Conference Hall of Fame in 2019.

 Burrell first gained track and field’s national spotlight when he earned All-America honors as a senior at Penn Wood High School in Lansdowne, Pa. in 1985.
-He was named the Eastern Track Athlete of the Year after single-handedly winning the 1985 Class 3A State Championship.
+He was named the Eastern Track Athlete of the Year after single handedly winning the 1985 Class 3A State Championship.
 Burrell scored all of Penn Wood’s 40 points when he won the 100m, 200m, long jump and triple jump at the state meet.

 In 1985-86, he broke Houston’s freshman long jump record, previously held by Carl Lewis, when he leaped 26’-9” at a dual meet against UCLA in 1986.